ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 decline.
 It is also visible (from the spread of the ICE plot lines) that there are massive interactions of temperature with other features.

-With **relative humidity**, the main effect is less pronounced.
+For **relative humidity**, the main effect is less pronounced.
 The general tendency is a slight decrease for higher humidity, with a more pronounced drop around $95\%$.
 But the main effect is relatively weak compared to the overall spread of the ICE plot lines, and there are strong interactions